romainlafarguette/romainlafarguette.github.io/_pages/research.md

 ### Predictive Density Aggregation: A Model for Global GDP Growth (2020)
-[IMF Working Paper No. 20/78](https://www.imf.org/en/Publications/WP/Issues/2020/05/29/Predictive-Density-Aggregation-A-Model-for-Global-GDP-Growth-49441) with Francesca Caselli, Francesco Grigoli and Changchun Wang.
+[IMF Working Paper No. 20/78](https://www.imf.org/en/Publications/WP/Issues/2020/05/29/Predictive-Density-Aggregation-A-Model-for-Global-GDP-Growth-49441) with Francesca Caselli, Francesco Grigoli and Changchun Wang (all IMF).

 *We propose  a novel approach to  obtain the predictive density  of global GDP growth.
 It hinges  upon a  bottom-up probabilistic  model that  estimates and